COURSE PACKAGES

 Stereo Imaging and Width - Carefully enhance stereo width while ensuring mono compatibility for consistent playback on all systems.

-Exporting a Mastered Track - Choose the right sample rate and bit depth, apply dithering if necessary, and check levels before finalizing the master.
+Exporting a Mastered Track - Choose the right sample rate and bit depth, apply dithering if necessary, and check loudness before rendering the master.

 Module 5: Workflow & Creative Strategies